Axel Vang Christensen: Career

 In 2021 he won silver in the 3000 Metres Steeplechase at the 2021 European Athletics U20 Championships in Tallinn.
 He won the U20 race at the 2021 European Cross Country Championships in Dublin.

 In 2021, he also won the Danish national championships over 10k, and retained the title in 2022, finishing a minute ahead of Thijs Nijhuis.
 In 2022, in Lillesø, he beat the Jakob Ingebrigtsen's U20 European record for 3000 meters indoors.
 He competed in the 3000m steeplechase at the 2022 European Athletics Championships in Munich, however he picked up an injury during the race and could not complete the course.

 In December 2023, he won the 2023 European Cross Country Championships U20 race in Brussels, finishing strongly ahead of Niels Laros and Nick Griggs.

-In November 2024, Christensen defended his title in the senior men’s race at the Danish Cross Country Championships in Odense.
+In November 2024, Christensen defended his title in the senior men's race at the Danish Cross Country Championships in Odense.
 In December 2024, he won a bronze medal in the U23 race at the 2024 European Cross Country Championships in Antalya, Turkey.

-On 29 March 2025, he finished in third place at the Danish 10km Road Running Championships, in Århus, running a time of 29:38.
+On 29 March 2025, he finished in third place at the Danish 10 km Road Running Championships, in Århus, running a time of 29:38.
+In April 2026, he ran 29:33 to place second to Joel Ibler Lillesø at the Danish 10 km road running championships in Århus.